AakashL/phase-0-gps-1/README.md

 $git checkout -b branch-name
 Create & switch to a branch

-$git brnach
+$git branch
 See all branches